 He clarified that when he installs, he puts two layers directly on top of each other, and then a 2-4 inch overlap between the double layers.
 Is this a bad practice?
 I haven’t seen other guides saying to do it this way and I am afraid if I have warranty issues they may say it was installed incorrectly.

 Thanks for all your information, it has been a great help to my research!

-You are correct.
-The standard approach for two-ply roofing underlayment is to lap a 36-inch roll by 19 inches.
-The lap is half the width of the roll, plus one extra inch for” headlap”.
+A: You are correct.
+The standard approach for two-ply roofing underlayment is to lap a 36-inch roll by 19 to 20 inches.
+The lap is half the width of the roll, plus one extra 1 to 2 inches for” headlap”.
 This provides two plies across the entire roof with three plies at the “headlap”.
 Heavy-weight two-ply underlayment, installed this way, is widely considered to be the industry standard for tile roofs.

 By comparison, the standard overlap for single-ply underlayment is only 2 inches at horizontal laps and 4 inches at vertical laps.